JanelleCai/janellecai.github.io/public/projects/arcturus.md

 ROS2 autonomy stack for Arcturus's autonomous surface vehicle, Fish n' Ships.

 These are some of the projects that I've worked on for the team.
+- A custom point-cloud fusion algorithm to merge LiDAR and camera data
+- A finetuned YOLOv8 model for obstacle buoy detection
-- A color segmentation algorithm for object detection using Python and OpenCV
+- A color segmentation algorithm, written using Python and OpenCV
 - A stationkeeping mission in [MOOS-IvP](https://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php) that integrates PID and odometry, written in C++
-- Enhancing the simulation environment for testing our vehicle's autonomous capabilities
+- Improving the simulation environment for testing our vehicle's autonomous capabilities

-- Mentoring team members on ROS2, Linux/Ubuntu, and git
+I also lead the software team, working with members to define and scope out problems, making design decisions, and mentoring new members on topics like ROS2, Linux/Ubuntu, and git.